MiraZzle/machina-mausoleum/Documentation/TechnicalDocumentation.md

    - ```AddFromGunReferences(string nameToAdd)```: This method adds guns to the player's inventory based on predefined gun pairs by iterating through the available gun pairs and checking for a matching gun name.

 ### 5. Projectiles
+This category handles projectile behavior.
 1. #### ```Projectile```
    The script handles collision detection with other game objects and deals damage based on its initiator, which can be either the player or an enemy.

 ### 6. UI
+Following scripts are used for managing all UI components of the game - displaying player health and gun information, managing paused and death screen and taking care of menu and settings scene.
 1. #### ```ButtonSoundManager```
    The script manages button sound effects in the game.
 2. #### ```DeathMenuManager```